 Due to increased popularity, new beekeepers are now being educated on more sustainable ways of transferring their initial bee hives from the jungle to another location.
 The easiest method, is of course cutting down the tree and taking tree and hives away in one neat package.
 Unfortunately, this is not sustainable and in fact will affect the neighboring flora which needs the stingless bees for pollination (including those valuable Meranti trees).

-Malaysian Stingless Bees can be divided into two groups; one group can be successfully bred and kept in boxes while the other needs to be left in their natural jungle environment.
+Stingless Bees in Malaysia can be divided into two groups; one group can be successfully bred and kept in boxes while the other needs to be left in their natural jungle environment.
 The two species that thrive in boxes in Malaysia are the Trigona.
 More specifically, the Geniotrigona thoracica and Heterotrigona itama.

 The sustainable way is not especially labor intensive and is more economical as well as eco-friendly.
 And that is to basically breed the bees in hives and then split the hives up, creating more hives.
 The only trick apparently is that the hives need to be divided in such manner that each new hive has a queen.
 And believe it or not, that happens naturally.
 ‘Queens’ are created from larva which are fed the most.
 A split hive will choose a lucky larva and commence to fattening up their future leader with the infamous ‘royal jelly’.
 Big, bold and beautiful if you will.